harsh-patadia/harsh-patadia/README.md

 ### 📈 Let's Connect

-If you're interested in my work, feel free to reach out, or connect with me on **GitHub, linkedin, fiverr or instagram**.
+If you're interested in my work, feel free to reach out, or connect with me on **GitHub, linkedin or instagram**.
 Always ready to tackle and learn emerging technologies and Looking forward for new opportunities and collaborations!